 “MitoAction is a big part of our lives and I thought it was a really special gesture for him to include it in an art piece.”

-One of Paul’s four kids — Matthew, age 6 (with Michael, 10, Gabby, 6, and Rebecca, 12, at left) — has mitochondrial disease, specifically Pyruvate Dehydrogenase Deficiency.
+One of Paul’s four kids — Matthew, age 6 (with Michael, 10, Gabby, 6, and Rebecca, 12, at left) — has Related to the mitochondria. disease, specifically Pyruvate Dehydrogenase Deficiency.

 “I just know how important MitoAction is to him and Matthew,” Eric said.
 “It made sense to include it on the table.”